cilium/hubble-otel/USER_GUIDE_KIND.md

 to run as sidecars of the demo app.

-The demo app used is [podinfo](https://github.com/stefanprodan/podinfo), it's instrumented using OpenTemetry SDK.
+The demo app used is [podinfo](https://github.com/stefanprodan/podinfo), it's instrumented using OpenTelemetry SDK.
 There is a frontend service as well as backend which are going to be configured to echo a simple playload, mimicking a common web app architecture.

 Having followed through this guide, you will understand the value of insights into network-level